AdobeDocs/analytics.en/help/components/dimensions/browser-height.md

 ## Populate this dimension with data

 This dimension retrieves data from the [`bh` query string](/help/implement/validate/query-parameters.md) in image requests.
 AppMeasurement collects this data using the JavaScript variable `window.innerHeight` in the browser.
-If you use an AppMeasurement library (such as through Adobe Experience Platform Launch), this dimension works out of the box.
+If you use an AppMeasurement library (such as through tags in Adobe Experience Platform), this dimension works out of the box.
 If you use a data collection method outside of AppMeasurement (such as through the API), make sure that you include the `bh` query string parameter on the first hit of each visit.

 Adobe persists browser height for a visit.
 If browser height is adjusted mid-visit, the adjustment is not recorded.